IBM/rpg-genai-data/docs/pages/expanded_qna_format.md

 - **CONTEXT** =
 files and definitions that the question is dependent on
 - **OUTPUT** =
-the response that the LLM *should* provide
+the response that the LLM *should* provide in markdown format
 - **TASK_TYPE** =
 What type of task is being attempted: explain/prototype/unittest/fixed-to-free
 - **METADATA** =